fubar2/toolfactory-galaxy-docker/README.md

 **Building the image found at https://quay.io/fubar2/toolfactory_galaxy_docker**

 Using the quay.io image will be simplest, but building an image from this Dockerfile is straightforward.
-It is based on https://github.com/bgruening/docker-galaxy-stable so has release 20.09 at present.
 Once it's built, register and login as admin@galaxy.org to become the administrator.
 Run the supplied workflow from the workflow menu using the history data files in the supplied history to generate all the sample tools -this has already been done in the supplied image.

 **Starting the Docker image**

-The image uses a subdirectory (export/) as recommended for Galaxy docker.
+The image uses a subdirectory (export/) as recommended for Bjoern's Galaxy docker.

 There are two supplied shell scripts with appropriate command lines to either start a fresh clean instance or restart the image without clearing out the old database and tools: